-Magnifying glass

-UV flashlight

-Lamp (for watermark)

-Different denominations of paper
+You will need: Magnifying lens UV flashlight Lamp (for watermark) Different denominations of paper money

-money

-- 1. To find a counterfeit, it usually helps to view the bill at different angles.
-With a real 10-, 20-, 50-, or 100-dollar bill, the numeral in the lower right-hand corner changes from green to copper as you tilt it from side to side. - 2.
-Hold the note up to the light and look near the right edge for a face similar to the one printed in the center.
+1. To find a counterfeit, it usually helps to view the bill at different angles.
+With a real 10, 20, 50, or 100 dollar bill, the numeral in the lower right-hand corner changes from green to copper as you tilt it from side to side.

+2. Hold the note up to the light and look near the right edge for a face similar to the one printed in the center.
 Also, look for the security thread strip, which repeats the words "USA FIVE," "USA TEN," "USA TWENTY," "USA 50," or "USA 100" in tiny print.